 We acknowledge the lapses, will learn from them, and will attempt to rectify them.

 (Sexton’s statement also notes that NYU’s construction safety record on Saadiyat was excellent, beating that of the “exemplary” London Olympics.)

 But the same email suggests that the university was unaware of the exemption policy, a policy that failed to protect 10,000 workers.
 The Nardello investigation, however, suggested that some NYU employees did know of the exemption policy.
-NYU can develop cross-campus research aimed at devising solutions to the challenges confronted by workers.

 When I questioned my university in Jan.
 2014 about what I found at Al Dar, all I received was a recycled PR statement claiming NYU prioritizes the welfare of those building the Abu Dhabi campus.
 A year later, the administration argued that its labor standards benefited “at least 20,000 workers” and that the accomplishments “outweigh” the shortcomings.
 When I reached out to NYU for comment on this story, public affairs directed me to two press releases: a statement from NYU Abu Dhabi, and the above email from President Sexton.

 In the NYU Abu Dhabi statement the university said that it takes full responsibility for any errors and announced it will pay back workers for lost wages, a process that is currently underway.
 It has also launched a research initiative on the transnational recruitment process.

 As a leading research university allegedly committed to “inventing new ways to meet humanity’s challenges,” NYU can develop cross-campus research aimed at devising solutions to the challenges confronted by workers in the region, beyond transnational recruitment, including reforms to the “kafala” system that heavily entraps workers.